ar-51/ar-51.github.io/docs/Hardware & Network Requirements/replacing camera filter.md

 * Reattach the lens by screwing it back into place.

 ## Additional Tips
-### Ensure Compatibility
-Check that the new filter is compatible with your camera model.
+* **Ensure Compatibility**: Check that the new filter is compatible with your camera model.
 Incorrect filters may cause vignetting or performance issues.

-### Use Appropriate Tools
-Handle the camera and its components with tools designed for precision electronics to avoid damage.
+* **Use Appropriate Tools**: Handle the camera and its components with tools designed for precision electronics to avoid damage.

-### Test the Camera Setup
-After replacing the filter, test the camera with your IR light source to confirm proper functionality.
+* **Test the Camera Setup**: After replacing the filter, test the camera with your IR light source to confirm proper functionality.
 Adjust focus and other settings as needed.

 ## Summary